-We are buying another goat...and possibly a few chickens.
+We are buying another goat...and a few chickens.

-And just like last year, it's for someone that we will never meet (this side of heaven at least).
+And just like the last two years, it's for someone that we will never meet (this side of heaven at least).
 I hope that with this gift of food and income, that the message of the Good News will reach them too.

 If you want to join us in the gift giving you can go to: